 I got a real strengthening of faith over the next few months and started going to mass and praying more that I probably ever had before.
 The nuns prayed for us every day and they had a few special masses for us.
 The last mass that was said for us was the weekend before I went into hospital for a C Section to deliver our baby into the world.
 During the mass I noticed a beautiful butterfly on the altar and it stayed there all throughout the service.
 I can remember thinking I have never seen a butterfly in December before as in Ireland this is very rare.
 At the end of the mass one of the nuns lifted the butterfly and brought it over to me and placed it in my hands.
 Now if you have ever tried to lift a butterfly and carry it across a room and place it in another persons hand it is extremely hard to do.
 The butterfly just sat in the palm of my hand and didn’t move, I actually thought it wasn’t real until it started to flutter.
 This butterfly has always stayed in my memory and I have always thought there was something very significant about it.

 On 10th December 2003 at 10.30am our baby girl Hannah was brought into the world weighing a whopping 8lb 12oz.
 She defied everything the doctors had said and would continue to do so.
-My husband had a quick cuddle with her before she was taken away to the neo natal unit.
+Stephen had a quick cuddle with her before she was taken away to the neo natal unit.
 When I was brought out of theatre I was brought to see Hannah it was very funny she was the biggest and healthiest baby in the neo natal unit filling the incubator with this massive head of brown hair.
 I knew then and there that she was a fighter and that everything was going to be just right.

 I didn’t get to see Hannah again until later that night.
 I couldn’t settle back on the ward and one of the nurses on the night shift said that if I was able to get out of bed they could get me a wheelchair and take me up to see her.
 She didn’t have to tell me that twice I was up and out of bed right away.
 When I got to the neo natal unit the doctor was doing the rounds and he told me yet again how my baby wouldn’t walk, talk or be able to do anything for herself and that we wouldn’t know until she was a year old what damage there was going to be to her brain.
 I was petrified as it was nearly midnight and I was sitting here on my own in the hospital with my baby in an incubator and I still couldn’t get to hold her.
-The nurse came and brought me back to the ward and gave me a sleeping tablet to help me sleep but it never happened and I couldn’t wait until morning when my husband would come and see me.
+The nurse came and brought me back to the ward and gave me a sleeping tablet to help me sleep but it never happened and I couldn’t wait until morning when my Stephen would come and see me.

 The next day our little girl was transferred to the Children’s Hospital to have her first of many surgeries and that evening I signed myself out of hospital and went to see my daughter where I finally got to hold her for the very first time.